mtzimas92/MHServerEmu-CatalogManager/README.md

 4. Filter by category (Consumables, Character tokens, etc) and select your item.
 You can further filter by typing in the search bar.
 Once your item is found, click OK.
 5. Now, add a short description, a Price, select the item type and the type modifier.
 (NOTE: Price must be minimum 1.
 In case of Stash Tab items, Always select the "StashPage" modifier, otherwise it will not work).
 6. Click on Save and your item has now been added to a _MODIFIED.json file depending on your initial category.
 Do this for any items you want to add.
 7. You can also edit or remove existing catalog entries through the user interface.
 You can edit all entries in all catalogs and they will be added in the _MODIFIED.json file.
+To delete files, you need to select the "Enable Stock Catalog Deletion" checkbox.
+Warning: Doing so will delete the item from the included stock items.
-8. You can batch modify, price update items.
+8. You can batch modify, delete or update the price on items.
 Select the items you want and click on the corresponding Batch button.
 You can only batch modify items of similar type.
 9. Find your modified files in the Data folder:
    - CatalogBoost_MODIFIED.json
    - CatalogHeroes_MODIFIED.json